 - Then write your blog posting.

-- Come back to invisibleillnessweek.com and submit your blog (see the button above in the menu bar.)
+- Come back to invisibleillnessweek.com and submit your blog to our link parties so people can find it!
+(See the button above in the menu bar.)

 When to blog

 - You can blog at any time as we want people to know about this week during any time of the year.
 However, here are some tips.

 - Please post a blog on SEPTEMBER 9, 2013.
 We hope to have hundreds of blogs participate on this day!